Alterith/lecture-notes/lecture1/README.md

-- When an executable file for a user program is being loaded into memory, the address space for the running instance of the program is created an the thread of control is transfered to the user program.
+- When an executable file for a user program is being loaded into memory, the address space for the running instance of the program is created an the thread of control is transferred to the user program.
 After that, OS provides services to the running program and protects itself and hardware from it.

 - Recall: Source file vs. Executable vs. Program in memory

-- Recall: the instruction execution cycle (in computer achitecture class your thought of it as using physical memory)
+- Recall: the instruction execution cycle (in computer architecture class your thought of it as using physical memory)

-- Adress space of the program is made up of four majour segments: code, data, heap, stack
+- Address space of the program is made up of four major segments: code, data, heap, stack

 - All the addresses that the running program presents to the CPU are